typhon-ci/typhon/doc/src/installation.md

 Mandatory:

 - `services.typhon.enable`: a boolean to activate the Typhon instance.
-- `services.typhon.passwordFile`: a string containing the path to the admin password.
+- `services.typhon.hashedPasswordFile`: a string containing the path to the hash of the admin password in the PHC string format.
+Use `argon2id` to compute this value.

 Optional: